 The Best Years: 2016, 2018

-The 2016 and 2018 Subaru Forester models emerged as the standout performers of this generation.
+The 2016 and 2018 Foresters?
+Now we’re talking!
+These models were the peak of excellence in this generation.

-The 2016 Forester saw the integration of Subaru’s famed Eyesight Driver Assist Technology, a suite of safety features that incorporated adaptive cruise control, pre-collision braking, lane departure warning, and sway warning.
+The 2016 Forester saw the introduction of Subaru’s long-awaited Eyesight Driver Assist Technology.
+This wasn’t just some complex name – it was a suite of safety features including adaptive cruise control, pre-collision braking, and lane departure warning.
+Talk about tranquility on the road!

 The Worst Years: 2014, 2015, 2017